rahul-purswani/car-damage-detection/README.md

 # Car Damage Detection on Edge
+### Overview

 ### Good Detections
+Below are some examples of successful detections made by the model, more examples can be found under good detections folder.
 <img width="1119" alt="Screenshot 2024-03-29 at 10 42 55 PM" src="https://github.com/rahul-purswani/car-damage-detection/assets/70603471/108190ab-d70c-49d6-8773-d79280d5c514">

 ### Bad Detections
+Below are some examples of unsuccessful detections made by the model, more examples can be found under bad detections folder.
 <img width="1026" alt="Screenshot 2024-03-29 at 10 44 52 PM" src="https://github.com/rahul-purswani/car-damage-detection/assets/70603471/7d7d620c-fa5a-4890-9a63-e333f94c5fd7">

 ### Training Workflow